Symmetric powers and modular invariants of elementary abelian p-groups: Decomposing Symmetric Powers

 \begin{Prop} Let $d,m$ be a pair of positive integers with $m<q$ and $m+d \geq q$.
 Then the following hold: \begin{enumerate} \item[(i)] $B_{d,m}$ is projective relative to the set of proper subgroups of $E$. \item[(ii)] Assuming $n \geq 2$, let $s$ and $r$ be the quotients when $d$ and $m$ respectively are divided by $p^{n-1}$, with $d'$ and $m'$ the corresponding remainders.
 Then we have provided $\frac{1}{p}\left[ - \right]$ is an integer, and otherwise. \end{enumerate} \end{Prop}

-\begin{proof} The proof is double induction.
+\begin{rem} The proof is by double induction.
 The first induction is on $n$, the rank of $E$.
+We will show that the (i) above holds when $n=1$.
+Then for the inductive step we will take a group $E$ of order $p^n$ and assume that both (i) and (ii) hold for all proper subgroups of $E$ - although in the $n=2$ case just (i) will be sufficient.
+We will then prove that (ii) holds for $E$.
+Notice that this implies immediately that (i) holds for $E$.

+For each fixed $n$, we will prove (ii) by backwards induction on $m$, starting at $m=q-1$.
+This means we will initially prove that (ii) holds for all pairs $(d,q-1)$.
+Then in the inductive step we will fix $m \leq q-1$ and assume that (ii) holds for all pairs $(d,m)$ such that $m+d \geq q$.
+We will prove (ii) holds for the pairs $(m-1,d+1)$.
+This part of the proof is the longest and relies on determining the equivalence class of the morphism $\alpha_{d,m}: B_{d,m} \rightarrow B_{d+1,m}$.

+In various parts the proof splits into two or more subcases, depending on the value of $d$ or $m$ modulo $q':= p^{n-1}$.
+This will be made clear in the text. \end{rem}

-For the $n=1$ case, only the first statement needs to be checked.
+\begin{proof} {\bf Initial step, $n=1$.}\\ For the $n=1$ case, only the first statement needs to be checked.
 This states that $B_{d,m}$ is projective provided $m+d \geq p$ and $m<p$.
-In this case, $E$ is a cyclic group and the proposition reduces to Theorem \ref{thm:cyclicanalog}; more precisely, to (i) when $d<p$ and to (ii) when $d \geq p$.
+When $n=1$, $E$ is a cyclic group and the proposition reduces to Theorem \ref{thm:cyclicanalog}; more precisely, to (i) when $d<p$ and to (ii) when $d \geq p$.

+{\bf Inductive step for $n$.}\\ Now fix $n>1$, and assume that the proposition is true for all proper subgroups of $E$.
+The proof for each $n$ is by downward induction on $m$, starting at $q-1$.